Geometric ergodicity of the Random Walk Metropolis with position-dependent proposal covariance: Markov Chains Geometric Ergodicity

 It is shown in Chapter 15 of \cite{meyn2009markov} that (\ref{eqn:ge}) is equivalent to the condition that there exists a \emph{Lyapunov} function $V:\X \to [1,\infty)$ and some $\lambda < 1,b < \infty$ such that

 where $PV(x):=\int V(y)P(x,dy)$.
 The set $C \subset \X$ must be \emph{small}, meaning that for some $m \in \mathbb{N}$, $\varepsilon > 0$ and probability measure $\nu(\cdot)$

 for any $x \in C$ and $A \in \B$.
 Equations (\ref{eqn:drift1}) and (\ref{eqn:minor}) are referred to as \emph{drift} and \emph{minorisation} conditions.
 Intuitively, $C$ can be thought of as the centre of the space, and (\ref{eqn:drift1}) ensures that some one dimensional projection of $\ch{X}$ drifts towards $C$ at a geometric rate when outside.
 In fact, (\ref{eqn:drift1}) is sufficient for the return time distribution to $C$ to have geometric tails \cite{meyn2009markov}.
 Once in $C$, (\ref{eqn:minor}) ensures that with some probability the chain forgets its past and hence \emph{regenerates}.
-This regeneration allows the chain to `couple' with another started at stationarity, giving a bound on the total variation distance through the \emph{coupling inequality} \cite{roberts2004general}.
+This regeneration allows the chain to couple with another initialised from $\pi(\cdot)$, giving a bound on the total variation distance through the \emph{coupling inequality} (e.g. \cite{roberts2004general}).
 More intuition is given in \cite{jones2001honest}.

 Transition kernels considered here will be of the \emph{Metropolis--Hastings} type, given by